 More here: Rhodes Travel Blog

 Patmos is home to the Monastery of Saint John the Theologian, which is a UNESCO World Heritage Site.
-You can also visit the Cave of the Apocalypse and Grikos Beach, which are both popular attractions.
+You can also visit the Cave of the Apocalypse, and the whole of Patmos Town (Chora) is a delight to explore.

 More here: Patmos Travel Blog

 Kalymnos is a small, rugged island in the Dodecanese that is well known for its sea sponges.
 The island has a population of just over 13,000 people, and yet you never really hear it talked about.

 Unless you are a rock climber.
 Kalymnos is a bit of a Mecca for rock climbers who can combine a Greek holiday with their favourite activity.
 There's even an International Climbing Festival every October.

 We stayed in Kalymnos for a week, but wish it had been longer.
 The landscape is very unique, and we found a lovely beach or two to chillax away the day.

 Another great thing about Kalymnos, is that Telendos island is right next door!
 This means you can go over on day trips to enjoy the peace and quiet on this traffic free island.